perfectboy666/perfectboy666.github.io/_pages/about.md

   - /about.html
 ---
 <span style="font-family: 'Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif;text-align:justify; text-justify:inter-ideograph;">
-Hi~ I am currently a Master of Science student at Peking University, and I received my Bachelor’s degree in Computer Science and Technology from Soochow University in June 2023.
+Hi~ I am currently a Master of Science student at Peking University, and I received my Bachelor’s degree in Computer Science and Technology in June 2023.
 My research interests mainly focus on AI and Data Science for Medicine now.
 I pay attention to some cutting-edge technologies and share knowledge.
 Besides, I am happy to make new friends, you may contact me.</span>

 <!-- I’m now a member of the **Chinese Association of Automation** (CAA), a student member of the **China Computer Federation** (CCF), and the **Chinese Association for Artificial Intelligence** (CAAI). **<font color="#8B0012">Peking University</font>** -->